knu-plml/boprs/README.md

-# boprs
-A Blockchain-Based Open Peer Review System Using Hyperledger Fabric
+# A Blockchain-Based Open Peer Review System Using Hyperledger Fabric